New Grants and Payment Management Systems Now Available

 An applicant that experiences unforeseen Grants.gov or JustGrants technical issues beyond its control that prevent it from submitting its application by the deadline must email the National Criminal Justice Reference Service Response Center (Response Center) at [email protected] within 24 hours after the application deadline to request approval to submit its application after the deadline.

-Access the JustGrants User Support page.
+Access the JustGrants User Support page on the JustGrants Resources website.
 Current award recipients with specific questions about their awards should reach out to their grant managers for support.

 No. Applicants must submit their application electronically.
 OJJDP will not accept paper submissions.